Afaaf2020/IMB-watsen/README.md

 # IMB-watsen
-create imb watsen and merge it with  the controi page that we created before
+create imb watsen and merge it with  the control page that we created before